 From the nineteenth century Willington Quay and neighbouring Howdon Pans were home to several shipyards, a copper works, chemical works and engineering works and much other industry besides.

-Howdon, called Holden in the 17th century, from the old name Howl-Dene ‘a hollow dene’ was once situated on a small peninsula formed by the Tyne and an adjoining stream called the Howdon Burn.
+Howdon, called Holden in the seventeenth century, has a name that comes from the Howl-Dene meaning ‘a hollow dene’.
+It was once situated on a small peninsula between the Tyne and an adjoining stream called the Howdon Burn.

 The riverside area here has long been known as Howdon Pans and comes from historic salt pans that existed here from at least as early as 1539.
 In that year a Thomas Bell worked the pans on behalf of the Prior of Durham Cathedral monastery who owned the land.
 The following year when the monastery was dissolved by Henry VIII the lands were confiscated from the church but somehow the cathedral’s Dean and Chapter retained the salt pans and kept them until their possession came to the attention of the crown in 1562 and they were confiscated.
 Later owners of the salt pans included the Anderson family and the pans continued to operate here until 1787.